Was the East or West Side of the Berlin Wall Free?

 East Berlin: Life under Communism

-The eastern side of the Berlin Wall was controlled by the Soviet Union and governed by the GDR.
-East Berlin was a socialist state, promoting communist ideology and restricting personal freedoms.
-Living conditions were challenging due to a lack of economic growth, limited consumer goods, and strict state control.
+The eastern part of the division in Berlin was a domain of the Soviet Union and the rule was GDR.
+East Berlin was a socialist state, it endorsed communism and lessen human rights.
+Sanitary and living conditions were difficult because of the absence of economic growth and consumer goods and state control.

 Limited Travel and Isolation